-- If a control that needs a general-purpose box is selected in an individual checkbox, after downloading, that control will appear as unavailable, indicated by the icon ∅, and when pressed, the following message will be displayed on a pop-up: "A 2 button control cannot be assigned to an individual box". - Warnings will be shown if any box is empty or divided into individual boxes and/or if the selected control is not enabled. - Protect: sets whether the page will be password-protected or not.
+- If a control that needs a general-purpose box is selected in an individual checkbox, after downloading, that control will appear as unavailable, indicated by the icon ∅, and when pressed, the following message will be displayed on a pop-up: "A 2 button control cannot be assigned to an individual box". - Warnings will be shown if any box is empty or if the selected control is not enabled. - Protect: sets whether the page will be password-protected or not.
 Depending on the security levels configured (one or two; see section 3.1.4) this list will contain the following options: